 The public may request an electronic copy of the draft supporting statement and/or any comments received.
 Requests should be emailed to firstname.lastname@example.org.

 Brett Butler, Research Forester, Northern Research Station, 413-545-1387.
 Individuals who use telecommunication devices for the hearing-impaired (TDD) may call the Start Printed Page 13521Federal Information Relay Service (FIRS) at 1-800-877-8339 twenty-four hours a day, every day of the year, including holidays.

 End Further Info

 OMB Number: 0596-0078.

-Abstract: Of the 751 million acres of forest land in the United States, 56 percent is privately owned.
-Understanding the attitudes and behaviors of the millions of corporations, families, individuals, Tribes, and other private groups that own forest land is critical for understanding the current and future state of the nation's forests.
+Abstract: There are an estimated 823 million acres of forestland across the United States.
+Of this forestland, over half is owned by millions of corporations, families, individuals, and other private groups.
+Understanding the attitudes and behaviors of these private ownerships is critical for understanding the current and future state of the nation's forests.
 The Forest Service conducts the National Woodland Owner Survey (NWOS) to increase our understanding of:

 - How they have used it; and

 - How they intend to use it.